 Alterations to the school buildings in 1896 increased the accommodation from 574 to 675 places and the attendance in 1905 was 490 with 172 boys, 162 girls and 156 infants.
 The school received good reports in the early years of the 20th century.
 The average attendance was 336 in 1926 when re-organization of education in the city changed the school into one for 350 senior girls, aged 11 and over, from the parochial schools.
 In 1944, under the Education Act of that year, the school became a secondary modern and was known as St. Edmund’s Girls’ Secondary Modern School.
 In 1951 the school became voluntary controlled and by 1955 it contained about 500 girls.

 The current school was built in Church Road, Laverstock, on the edge of the city, and completed on 3rd February 1964 at a cost of £218,217.There were places for 480 pupils and the school became St. Edmund’s Church of England Girls’ School.
-There have been extensions to the school over the years and today there are over 800 girls in the school, which became a converter academy in 2012.
+There have been extensions to the school over the years, most recently the three storey Magill Building.
+Today there are over 900 girls in the school.
+St Edmund’s School became a converter academy in 2012 and in April 2017 became one of the founding schools of the Magna Learning Partnership multi-academy trust.